{

 Growing Adoption of Virtual Clinical Trials

+Today, those talks have quickly turned from whispers to shouting through a megaphone.
 Importantly, the growing adoption of virtual trials isn’t solely fueled by regulators and drug companies.
 It is also being catapulted into mainstream practice by the increasing acceptance of participants.
-In fact, according to a recent report, data shows that patients still want to participate in clinical trials during the pandemic, with the vast majority supporting an increase in telehealth services and digital solutions.
+In fact, according to a recent report, 90% of patients actually prefer fully virtual clinical trial modals (Vivalink, 2026).

 This may be due in large part to the fact that remote patient monitoring is proving to be an effective approach to clinical trials while subjects are able to remain in the comfort of their homes.
 Many clinical trials face similar challenges, such as adherence to protocol, participants losing interest, or dropping out completely due to logistical difficulties.
 However, with virtual monitoring, study participants can reduce their in-office visits, monitor their readings at home, share them remotely with stakeholders, and receive reminders that help keep participants engaged and on track